Porgramming-Hero-web-course/batch-4-assignment-1-JAKUAN-AHMED/blog-1.md

     age:21,
     address:'banani dhaka'

-   📌*we can use any of between first and second it will not give you error* }
+   📌we can use any of between first and second it will not give you error }
 ```